Erikas-Ramanauskas/Milestone-Project-4/README.md

 15. Go to Heroku settings, enable automatic deployments.
 16. Setup AWS S3 bucket (these settings might change since time of writing these instructions).

+### Product fixtures

+* Fixtures would need to be loaded in almoast any order with an exception of "Product" being second last, and "Picture" being last

 ## Credits

 ### Mentor